MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect.md

 You can connect your SQL Server instance on premises to Azure by following these steps.

-## Pre-requisites
+## Prerequisites

 * Your machine has at least one instance of SQL Server installed
 * For Linux machines, you have downloaded the az cli and connected your azure account.
 Follow the instructions on how to [install Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli-apt?view=azure-cli-latest).

 ## Generate a registration script for SQL Server

-In this step you generate a script that discovers all SQL Server instances installed on the machine and registers them as `__SQL Server - Azure Arc__` resources.
+In this step you generate a script that discovers all SQL Server instances installed on the machine and registers them as __SQL Server - Azure Arc__ resources.
 If the hosting physical or virtual machine is not registered with Azure Arc, the script automatically does it.

-* Search for`__SQL Server - Azure Arc__` resource type and add a new one through the creation blade.
+* Search for__SQL Server - Azure Arc__ resource type and add a new one through the creation blade.

    :::image type="content" source="media/join/start-creation-of-sql-server-azure-arc-resource.png" alt-text="Azure SQL create":::